jvanasco/pyramid_formencode_classic/README.md

 ## Current Recommended Version

-`v 0.2.2 (2018.07.11)`
+`v 0.3.1 (2019.09.03)`

 New Features:

 * simplified api
 * bug fixes, better integration
+* python3 support
+* pyramid debugtoolbar support
+* automatic handling of edge cases with ForEach validator errors

 Backwards Compatible?
+* `0.2.x` Yes.

-*  No. Some functionality switched between `0.1.10` and `0.2.0` and light editing is required.
+* `0.1.x` No. Some functionality switched between `0.1.10` and `0.2.0` and light editing is required.
 See `CHANGES.txt` for full details.
 Also see the migration guide below.

 ## Installation